Azkuna Zentroa

-Originally a corn exchange (alhóndiga in Spanish), it was designed by Basque architect Ricardo Bastida and inaugurated in 1909.
+Originally a wine market (alhóndiga in Spanish), it was designed by Basque architect Ricardo Bastida and inaugurated in 1909.
 However, in the 1970s, a new warehouse was planned and the Alhóndiga was abandoned.
 Several projects were suggested, ranging from public housing, a museum of modern art, or even demolishing the entire building, but all were scrapped.
 Finally, in 1994 it was decided to renovate it and build a sports and culture centre.
 The Basque Government decided to declare the building "Public Property of Cultural Interest" in 1999.